netlab-hfd/dqlite-demo/README.md

 You can play around a little bit more by killing and restarting containers and testing how the application behaves.
 Look at the output of the compose command for feedback on what DQLite is currently doing.

-## Why create this when a demo already exists?
+## Why this demo?
-The approved demo application from Canonical is not containerized and expects that everything is installed locally.
+The official Canonical demo is not containerized and assumes a local Linux setup (only packaged for Ubuntu).
-DQLite is only working on Linux as of now and only packaged for Ubuntu, making it hard to play around with it.
-By wrapping it in containers, the hurdle to get started is lowered significantly and a lot of headaches for the users are saved.
+This makes it harder for others to experiment with DQLite.

+By wrapping the demo in containers, this project lowers the barrier to entry and enables quick experimentation without local setup headaches.